microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 <div id="taskgetEndpointUrl">
 ### task.getEndpointUrl <a href="#index">(^)</a>
 Gets the url for a service endpoint
-If the url was not set and is not optional, the task will fail with an error message.
-Execution will halt.
+If the url was not set and is not optional, it will throw.
 ```javascript
 getEndpointUrl(id:string, optional:boolean):string
 ```